 I’ve spent the last year working as a paid blogger.
 I’m writing about a variety of subjects in which I have some expertise, and I’m blogging much as I do on my own sites.
 I strive for accuracy and specificity, I provide citations, and I link to solid sources.

-But my peers are much less likely to link to sources, or provide citations; and when they do link to a source, more often than not, it’s one that I’d identify as a resource to avoid.
+Some of my peers are much less likely to link to sources, or provide citations; and when they do link to a source, more often than not, it’s one that I’d identify as a resource to avoid.
 I note that most, if not all, my blogging colleagues are college educated, and many have graduate degrees.
-But increasingly, I’m noticing not only my colleagues’ blog posts have citation problems, but others’ blog posts and articles by professional journalists (both on line and in print), and discussion forum posts that demonstrate that the writers can’t actually tell if a resource is decent, or utter crap.
+But increasingly, I’m noticing not only my colleagues’ blog posts have citation problems, but others are problematic in terms of sources.
+I’m seeing blog posts, and articles by professional journalists (both on line and in print), and discussion forum posts that suggest that the writers can’t tell if a resource is decent, or utter crap.

 Here’s an example of a source a fellow paid blogger linked to in a post about Shelley’s Frankenstein, or The Modern Prometheus.
 The piece “Frankenstein: Themes, Images and Metaphor Birth, Biology and the Feminist Angle in Mary Shelley’s Frankenstein” is from a Suite 101 site; pretty much anyone who is functionally literate in English can (and does) post on Suite 101.
 That’s generally true of most content sites, and I’m not meaning that as a slam; I think it’s a virtue.
 That said, there are problems with treating all content, from all sources, as equally valid.
 This piece opens with this sentences: